-She contacted local church groups, government officials, YMCAs, businesses, and other official entities, hoping to gather the community in unison to recognize fathers around the state of Washington.
+She contacted local church groups, government officials, YMCAs, businesses, and other official entities, hoping to gather the community to recognize fathers around the state of Washington.
 The campaign Dodd embarked upon would eventually culminate in the first statewide Father’s Day celebration in 1910.

 While Father’s Day always takes place on the third Sunday of June now, that date was actually a compromise after the original turned out to be unrealistic.
 Dodd’s goal was for the holiday to be observed on June 5 to land on her father’s birthday, but when the mayor of Spokane and local churches asked for more time to prepare for all the festivities involved, it was moved to the third Sunday in June, where it remains today.
 Officially, the first Father’s Day celebration took place on June 19, 1910.

 The first Father’s Day included a church service where daughters would hand red roses to their fathers during the mass.
 The roses were also pinned onto the clothing of children to further honor their fathers—red roses for a still-living father and a white rose for the deceased.
 Dodd also brought roses and gifts to any father in the community who was unable to make it to the service.
 This gave birth to the now-nearly-forgotten tradition of roses as the customary flower of Father’s Day.